sysbiolab/PathwaySpace/README.md

 * Ellrott et al. Classification of non-TCGA cancer samples to TCGA molecular subtypes using compact feature sets. *Cancer Cell*, 2025.
 DOI: 10.1016/j.ccell.2024.12.002

-### Supporting Material for Tercan et al. (2025)
+#### Supporting Material for Tercan et al. (2025)

-Download and uncompress 'Tercan_et_al_20250112.zip', then follow the instructions in 'pspace_perturbation_script.R'
+Download and uncompress 'Tercan_et_al_20250112.zip', then follow the instructions in the 'pspace_perturbation.R' script.
 This R script has been developed to reproduce the results presented in Figure S1 of Tercan et al. (2025).
 The script covers the following steps:
-1. Data loading and preprocessing
+* Data loading and preprocessing
-2. Statistical analysis
+* Statistical analysis
-3. Visualization of results to match Figure S1
+* Visualization of results to match Figure S1

 ### Licenses